cassiehilbig/MrWorldWideBot/README.md

 Go to your [Reply Settings](https://engine.kik.com/#/engine) and change the URL to the one that you just copied followed by `/receive`.
 For instance: `https://4ce24529.ngrok.com/receive`.

-Start the sever by running:
+Start the server by running:

 ```sh
 fab debug